 It seems the last hope for the world’s most endangered mammal, the northern white rhino, is now artificial reproduction.
-This is according to veterinary experts in Europe, the United States and Kenya, where 3 of the world’s last remaining 6 now live.
+This is according to veterinary experts in Europe, the United States and Kenya, where three of the world’s last remaining six now live.

 Dvur Kralove Zoo was home to Suni, Najin, Fatu and Sudan until 2009 when a bold decision was made to move them to Ol Pejeta Conservancy in the hope that natural conditions would be more conducive there for reproduction.
 Various copulations between the northern whites have been witnessed by their keepers.

-Despite concerns over age and physical condition, the 3 remaining rhinos were successfully anaesthetised.
-Examinations of the 2 females showed that neither is capable of natural reproduction.
+Despite concerns over age and physical condition, the three remaining rhinos were successfully anaesthetised.
+Examinations of the two females showed that neither is capable of natural reproduction.
 Sadly, the younger rhino, Fatu, has degenerative lesions in the uterus, but there is still hope that her mother, Najin, could conceive.

 “We have provided the northern white rhinos with the best possible conditions for natural mating.
-However, the recent death of the last male that was capable of reproduction and the current health-state of the 3 remaining individuals, lead to a situation in which the committee of experts in charge of this programme will now need to explore suitable options of artificial reproduction,” said Richard Vigne, CEO of Ol Pejeta Conservancy.
+However, the recent death of the last male that was capable of reproduction and the current health state of the three remaining individuals, lead to a situation in which the committee of experts in charge of this programme will now need to explore suitable options for artificial reproduction,” said Richard Vigne, CEO of Ol Pejeta Conservancy.

 Artificial reproduction does not come without risks, but experts believe that all other options have now been exhausted – and time is running out.
 The committee overseeing the project will now discuss the findings from the vet tests and agree on the best way forward.